 Best for someone who wants a higher cap on groceries: Bank of America Cash Rewards card

-While the Cash Rewards card offers 3 percent back on gas purchases and the Blue Cash Preferred card offers 3 percent back at U.S. gas stations, they also limit the amount of money you can earn the bonus on.
+While the Bank of America Cash Rewards card offers 3 percent back on choice category purchases and the Blue Cash Preferred card offers 3 percent back at U.S. gas stations, they also limit the amount of money you can earn the bonus on.

-The Bank of America Cash Rewards card, for example, caps the bonus at $2,500 per quarter – meaning that cardholders can earn 3 percent back on gas and 2 percent back on groceries and at wholesale clubs on up to $2,500 in combined purchases every four months – an average of $625 per month.
+The Bank of America Cash Rewards card, for example, caps the bonus at $2,500 per quarter – meaning that cardholders can earn 3 percent back on their category of choice and 2 percent back on groceries and at wholesale clubs on up to $2,500 in combined purchases every four months – an average of $625 per month.
 Once you reach the cap, you will earn 1 percent cash back on those purchases.

 Best for someone who doesn’t want to pay an annual fee: Bank of America Cash Rewards card

-If you are leery about paying a $95 annual fee, the Bank of America Cash Rewards card is a great alternative for earning a large amount of cash back on gas and grocery purchases.
+If you are leery about paying a $95 annual fee, the Bank of America Cash Rewards card is a great alternative for earning a large amount of cash back on gas, online shopping, dining, travel, drug store purchases, home improvement and furnishings and groceries.